Photo Credit: CYork Photography

-When you are getting married outdoors, pretty much any color can come into play – yet move things inside, and you truly need to assess your location.
+When you are getting married outdoors, pretty much any color can come into play – yet move things inside, and you truly need to assess your location to choose your wedding colors.
 If your ballroom is dark or small, you may want to consider a lighter, brighter color palette to make the room seem larger and more spacious – especially when it comes to reception linens.

 Determine the Personality of Your Event